nylas/exchangelib/README.rst

 .. code-block:: python

-    # Here's an example of creatnig a calendar item in the user's standard calendar.
+    # Here's an example of creating a calendar item in the user's standard calendar.
 If you want to
     # access a non-standard calendar, choose a different one from account.folders[Calendar].
     #
     # You can create, update and delete single items: